History of nuclear weapons: Second nuclear age

 Large stockpile with global range (dark blue), smaller stockpile with global range (medium blue), small stockpile with regional range (light blue).

 The second nuclear age can be regarded as proliferation of nuclear weapons among lesser powers and for reasons other than the American-Soviet-Chinese rivalry.

+Israel is believed to possess nuclear warheads, but this has never been officially confirmed or denied.

 India embarked relatively early on a program aimed at nuclear weapons capability, but apparently accelerated this after the 1962 Sino-Indian War.
 India's first atomic-test explosion was in 1974 with Smiling Buddha, which it described as a "peaceful nuclear explosion."

-After the collapse of Eastern Military High Command and the disintegration of Pakistan as a result of the 1971 Winter war, Pakistan's Bhutto launched scientific research on nuclear weapons.
-The Indian test caused Pakistan to spur its programme, and the ISI conducted successful espionage operations in the Netherlands, while also developing the programme indigenously.
-India tested fission, and perhaps, fusion devices in 1998, and Pakistan successfully tested fission devices that same year, raising concerns they would use nuclear weapons on each other.
+Pakistan launched its nuclear weapons program after Bangladesh became independent in 1971 and accelerated it in response to India's nuclear test in 1974.
+Pakistan's illicit procurement program became a source of technology for the nuclear programs of Libya, Iran, and North Korea.
+In January 2004, Dr A. Q. Khan of Pakistan's programme confessed to having been a key mover in "proliferation activities".